GaetanRole/symfony-lts-docker-starter/README.md

 ## Usage

-Go on : http://localhost:8080/ (or another port specified in your `./docker-compose.override.yml`)
+Go on: http://localhost:8080/ (or another port specified in your `./docker-compose.override.yml`)

 _- Wanna use something ?_